gcr-solutions/recommender-system-solution/docs/prerequisite/workspace/update-role-settings/README.en.md

 the EKS IAM authentication, so we will disable it and rely on the IAM role instead.
 {{% /notice %}}

-{{% notice info %}}
-Starting from here, when you see command to be entered such as below, you will enter these commands into Cloud9 IDE.
-You can use the **Copy to clipboard** feature (right hand upper corner) to simply copy and paste into Cloud9.
-In order to paste, you can use Ctrl + V for Windows or Command + V for Mac.
-{{% /notice %}}

-- Return to your Cloud9 workspace and click the gear icon (in top right corner)
+- Go to your Cloud9 workspace and click the gear icon (in top right corner)
 - Select **AWS SETTINGS**
 - Turn off **AWS managed temporary credentials**
 - Close the Preferences tab